 But it’s a gift to be so inclined.
 It’s lucky to have that disposition – for her and everyone she knows and helps.
 I’ve always had a tendency to see the clouds with matters of self.
 So it’s especially fortunate for me to have such a kind, supportive and uplifting mom.

 It can be a challenge though.
-I can remember saying to my mom – even as an adult at times – “Can you please just be my mom and feel sorry (or sad, or pissed, etc.) with me for a minute before pouring on the Sally Sunshine act?”
+I can remember saying to my mom “Can you please just feel sorry (or sad, or pissed, etc.) with me for a minute before bringing in the Sally Sunshine act?”
 And she would.
 Not for long.
 But she got it.
+She showed me how to be a responsive mama, and follow her kid’s lead (within reason, obvs).

 Sometimes you need to be allowed to feel sad for yourself.
-But it’s clearly helpful to have a Sally Sunshine to help you climb out of the pit when you need it.
+But it’s clearly helpful to have a Sally Sunshine to help you climb out of the pit before you fall deeper!

 Why that aside?

-Well, because my mom is an amazing example and teacher of how to be a mom.
+Well, because my mom is an amazing example and teacher of how to be a mama.

 I learned, from her, not to appear to dismiss Jake’s feelings by telling him that all he was saying wasn’t true.
 He was feeling it as true, after all.
 My saying that it wasn’t true would not make him feel it any less.